wp-plugins/listly/readme.txt

 Why Do we Love (and Hate) Lists?

-Lists are an integral part of life and digital media.
+Lists are an integral part of life & digital media.
 It's worth exploring why.

 1. [10 Reasons to Take a Fresh Look at Lists - Monty Python style](http://www.slideshare.net/nickkellet/lists-through-the-eyes-on-monty-python-the-life-of-brian)
 2. [Why Do People Either Love or Hate Lists - And Why it doesn't really matter](http://www.slideshare.net/nickkellet/list-posts-why-people-love-and-hate-lists-curation-tips-for-list-makers)